-Mr. Liu Xiaosong ("Mr. Liu"), aged 51, an executive Director, the Chairman and the Chief Executive Officer of the Company.
+Mr. Liu Xiaosong ("Mr. Liu"), aged 52, an executive Director, the Chairman and the Chief Executive Officer of the Company.
 Mr. Liu graduated from Hunan University in the PRC in 1984, with a Bachelor's degree in Electrical Engineering.
 In 1987, Mr. Liu graduated from China Electric Power Research Institute in the PRC with a Master's degree in Engineering.
 In 1991, he studied at Tsinghua University as a PhD research student.
-He has diversified experience in the internet technology, media and telecommunications industry.
-He is one of the co-founders of Tencent Holdings Limited, a company listed on the Main Board of the Stock Exchange of Hong Kong Limited ("the Stock Exchange") with the Stock Code: 00700.HK.
+He has diversified experience in the technology, media and telecommunications industry.
+He is one of the co-founders of Tencent Holdings Limited, a company listed on the Main Board of Stock Exchange of Hong Kong Limited ("Stock Exchange") with the Stock Code: 00700.HK.
 In 2004, Mr. Liu was admitted to the Shenzhen Experts Working Union.
 Mr. Liu was appointed as the Vice President of the Copyright Union of the Internet Society of China and the Copyright Society of China in August 2007 and September 2007 respectively.
 He is also the Vice President of the Shenzhen Hi-tech Association.
 He is a founder of the Group and was appointed as a Director on 2 October 2007.
 Mr. Liu is currently responsible for the overall strategic planning and the whole business operation and management of the Group.

-Mr. Liu is a director of Duomi Music Holding Ltd. ("Duomi Music"), which is an associate of the Company.
-He is also the chairman of Beijing Duomi, which is an associate of the Company.
-He also acts as the director of A8 Music Group Limited, Total Plus Limited, Smart Trick Global Limited, Phoenix Success Limited, Cash River information Technology (Shenzhen) Co., Ltd., Shenzhen Huadong Feitian Network Development Co., Ltd., and Shenzhen Kuaitonglian Technology Co., Ltd., which are subsidiaries of the Company.
+Mr. Liu is a director of Duomi music Holding Ltd., which is an associate of the Company.
+Mr. Liu is a director of Beijing Zhangwen, which is an associate of the Company.
+He also acts as the director of A8 Music Group Limited, Total Plus Limited, Smart Trick Global Limited.
+Phoenix Success Limited, Cash River information Technology (Shenzhen) Co., Ltd., Shenzhen Huadong Feitian Network Development Co., Ltd., and Shenzhen Kuaitonglian Technology Co., Ltd., which are subsidiaries of the Company.

-Mr. Liu is the director of Knight Bridge Holdings Limited, Ever Novel and Prime Century Technology Limited ("Prime Century"), all of which have interest in the shares of the Company discloseable under the Securities and Futures Ordinance (Cap.
+Mr. Liu is the director of Knight Bridge Holdings Limited ("Knight Bridge"), Ever Novel Holdings Limited ("Ever Novel") and Prime Century Technology Limited ("Prime Century"), all of which have interest in the shares of the Company discloseable under the Securities and Futures Ordinance (Cap.
 571 of the Laws of Hong Kong).